STAFF

 BRIAN C. SMITH (Mayor of Irvington, Founder and COO of Bayberry Capital Partners, Broadway Producer) was head trader at Blue Ridge Capital LLC. for 18 years prior to founding Bayberry Capital Partners in 2018.
 Born and raised in the village of Irvington, Brian has served as Mayor of Irvington since April of 2011.
 The Smith family have long been lovers of theater.
 Brian’s wife, Keira, was in several Irvington high school musicals and even played Sandy in Grease and both their children performed with Clocktower Players.
 Brian made his producing debut with Broadway’s It’s Only A Play after investing in Ken Davenport's Broadway revivals of Godspell and Spring Awakening.
 Most recently he co-produced Gettin’ the Band Back Together and the Tony-award winning revival Once On This Island.

 MEREDITH VIEIRA (Journalist) as special correspondent for “Rock Center with Brian Williams,” Vieira contributed her signature reporting for the broadcast, as well as “Today,” “NBC Nightly News,” “Dateline” and co-hosted the opening ceremonies of the 2012 London Olympic Games.
-She also curRently serves as host of “Who Wants to Be a Millionaire,” a position she’s held since 2002.
+She also serves as host of “Who Wants to Be a Millionaire,” a position she’s held since 2002.
 At the end of 2008, Vieira founded her own TV/film production company, Meredith Vieira Productions.
 Vieira has been honored with eleven Emmys, including two Daytime Emmys for best morning newscast for her work on “Today,” which she joined as co-anchor in 2006.
 Before joining NBC News, Vieira had been moderator of ABC’s “The View” since the show’s inception in 1997.
 She started at ABC in 1993 when she joined their news division as chief correspondent of “Turning Point,” which debuted in March 1994.
 Prior to her work at ABC, Vieira spent more than a decade at CBS News, where she garnered five Emmy Awards for her work as a correspondent on the news magazines “60 Minutes” and “West 57th.”
 A native of Providence, R.I., Vieira received a Bachelor of Arts degree from Tufts University in Medford, Mass.
 She has three children, Ben, Gabe and Lily with her husband, Richard Cohen.

-JACK VIERTEL (Artistic Director, Producer) is creative director of Jujamcyn Theaters and the artistic director of City Center’s Encores! series.
+JACK VIERTEL (Artistic Director, Producer) is creative director of Jujamcyn Theaters and recently retired as the artistic director of City Center’s Encores! series.
 He is the former dramaturg of the Mark Taper Forum in Los Angeles and was the drama critic of the Los Angeles Herald Examiner.
 He conceived of and co-produced Smokey Joe’s Cafe, dramaturged Hairspray and has been associated with six August Wilson plays, Angels in America, and many others.

 NEVER TO BE FORGOTTEN...